If you walk on city streets each day, there’s a good chance that you’re strolling over miles of underground sewer pipeline.

 In order to overcome those challenges, you need a comprehensive view of your underground assets.
 That’s where a multi sensor inspection (MSI) comes into play.

 An MSI provides the vital information needed to maintain and improve sewer infrastructure by using a variety of sensor technologies to gather detailed infrastructure assessment data.
 Asset managers then use that information to make critical infrastructure decisions.

 So, how could a multi-sensor inspection improve your asset management processes?
 We’ve laid out the top reasons why MSI should be your first choice when assessing your infrastructure.

-Complete and detailed quantitative multi-sensor pipe inspection data
+Complete and detailed, quantitative multi-sensor pipe inspection data

-RedZone’s MSI methods offer a variety of sensor choices, but also, standard and premium deliverable options.
+RedZone’s MSI methods, in particular, offer a variety of sensor choices along with standard and premium deliverable options.
 Standard reports include inspection videos, corrosion and ovality data, pipe cross sections, and debris depths and volumes.
 Premium reports can also include 3D models, virtual mandrels with bend radius and time-based analysis.